 Reducing waste is a key term in Kaizen where they use another Japanese term Muda which means waste.

-Decreasing waste is a key element in Kaizen because by eliminating waste, you can improve quality, become far more efficient, and less time wasted.
+Decreasing waste is a key element in Kaizen because by eliminating waste, you can improve quality, become far more efficient, and have less time wasted.
 In business, these all equate to money savings which in turn means potential for more profit.

 Spend time identifying where there is “waste” in the way your business works.